thliebig/openEMS-Project/readme.md

 sudo apt-get install libopenmpi-dev
 ```

++ For the python interface, python3 with matplotlib, cython and h5py is requred

 ## Clone, build and install
 + Clone this repository, build openEMS and install e.g. to "~/opt/openEMS":<br />
 ```bash